 House Bill 971 was authored by Nacogdoches state Representative Travis Clardy.

-The bill would allow a person who served in the military to receive credit toward becoming an officer of the law.
+The bill would allow a person who served in the military to receive credit for training hours required for an intermediate, advanced or master proficiency certificate, base on their military experience.
 Clardy said in a January interview that he believes veterans’ experience in weapons training and handling tense situations makes them invaluable members of law enforcement.

 The bill will now go before Governor Greg Abbott for signature.
 If Abbott signs, the law will take effect Sept.
 1.